shinesolutions/packer-aem/docs/faq.md

     - Key: Cost Centre
       Value: 12345
   ```

 * __Q:__ How to debug the cause of my Custom Image Provisioner failure?<br/>
   __A:__ You can inspect what's going on within the EC2 instance being created by [debugging Packer](https://www.packer.io/docs/other/debugging.html).
 This can be done by adding `-debug` flag to `packer build` command within Packer AEM's `Makefile`.

+* __Q:__ Why do I get an unsupported operation related to encrypted snapshots sharing error `Error modify AMI attributes: UnsupportedOperation: The requested operation is not supported.
+Images associated with encrypted Snapshots can not be shared.`?
+  __A:__ This error can happen when you use a source AMI with an encrypted volume and then you're trying to share it with another AWS account, and this is not supported by AWS.
+To fix this, you need to remove the user configuration property `aws.ami_users` so that Packer AEM wouldn't try to modify the generated AMI by sharing it with another AWS account.